m-kwiedor/aws-organizations-stacksets/README.md

-# StakckSets CI/CD Pipeline in Organizations
+# StackSets CI/CD Pipeline in AWS Organizations

 ## What problem does this artefact solve